Competitive rates for cable, but pricier than many fiber providers

 Essentially, yes.
-Charter Communications purchased Time Warner Cable back in 2016, right around the same time that Charter also acquired Bright House Networks.
+Charter Communications purchased Time Warner Cable in 2016, right around the same time Charter also acquired Bright House Networks.
 At the time, those two moves made Spectrum the second-largest US internet service provider and third-largest TV provider.

 Are there Spectrum packages available?